 - Various nature objects (twigs, bark, pine cones, leaves, stones, acorns, flowers)

 In backyards and woodlands and other out-of-the-way corners, kids and their families are busy building fairy houses.
 What’s a fairy house?
 It’s a very small dwelling that’s big on imagination—and it’s all made from things you can find in nature.

 Will fairies really move in?
 Well, build one and see!
 Or you could build for another kind of creature.
 A mouse house, toad abode, cricket cottage, or beetle bungalow would be just as much fun to make.
 Here is what you do:

-Time and weather will take a toll on your house, so consider snapping a photo of it as soon as you complete it.
-That way you can remember your house at its best.
-Of course, you can always make more houses—anywhere you go!
+- Look ahead.
+Time and weather will take a toll on your house, so you may want to take a photo to remember it.
+Of course, you can always make more—anywhere you go!
 At the beach, driftwood, shells, and seaweed can become a sandy village.
 When winter comes along, snow and icicles turn into new building supplies.

 For more ideas, check your library or search online to find photos and books about fairy houses.
 But most important, let your creativity run wild!